Closeness to the Diagonal for Longest Common Subsequences in Random Words: Introduction

-For further clarification see that in the alignment \eqref{alignmenthein}, the interval $[1,4]$ is aligned with $[1,2]$.
-In other words, we say that in an alignment a piece of $x$ gets aligned with a piece of $y$, if and only if the letters from the piece of $x$ which get aligned to letters get only aligned with letters from the piece of $y$ and vice versa.}\\
+To emphasize our terminology, we see that in the alignment \eqref{alignmenthein}, $[1,4]_{\bbn}$ is aligned with $[1,2]_{\bbn}$ ($[1,4]_{\bbn}$ is also aligned with $[1,3]_{\bbn}$).
+In other words, in an alignment a piece of $x$ gets aligned with a piece of $y$ if and only if the letters from the piece of $x$ which get aligned to letters get only aligned with letters from the piece of $y$ and vice versa.
+Longest common subsequences and optimal alignments are important tools used in Computational Biology and Computational Linguistics for strings matching, e.g., see \cite{C}, \cite{RRS}, \cite{SK}, and \cite{W2}.

-Longest Common Subsequences (LCS) and Optimal Alignments (OA) are important tools used in Computational Biology and Computational Linguistics for string matching, e.g., see \cite{W2}, \cite{C}.
-It is known and due to Chv\`atal and Sankoff \cite{CS} that the expected length of the LCS divided by $n$ converges to a constant $\gamma$.
-But even for the simplest distributions, the exact value of $\gamma$ is not known

-In several special cases (e.g., \cite{HLM}, \cite{HM}, \cite{LM}), the long open problem of finding the order of the variance of the LCS and the OA has been solved.
-Such is the case, for example, with binary sequences with $0$ and $1$ having very different probabilities from each other.
-In all these cases, it turned out that the variance of the LCS is of linear order in the length of the sequences.
-This is the order conjectured by Waterman~\cite{W1}, for which Steele~\cite{S} has an upper bound of such order, whilst Alexander~\cite{A} determined the speed of convergence.
-The most important cases, like for example i.i.d. sequences with equiprobable letters remain, however, open as far as this order is concerned.\\

-In \cite{HM} and \cite{LM}, for determining the linear order of the variance of the LCS, we used ad-hoc (somewhat intricate) combinatorial arguments, despite the fact that the situation there is less involved than for the general case.
-In this paper, we show a general method to prove certain properties of the optimal alignment, given that typically the property holds for alignments of short strings.\\